pythonnet/pythonnet.github.io/README.md

 -   [Download releases][6] for various versions of Python and CLR.

 ## Installation
+Please refer to [the project wiki][78] for more detailed installation instructions.

 Python.NET is available as a source release on [GitHub][5] and as a binary wheel distribution for all supported versions of Python and the